Shadowgar/Scheduling-ai/task.md

 - [ ] Conversation search/filter
 - [ ] Notifications or alerts

-## Completed Tasks maybe (needs verification if completed properly)
+## Verified Completed Tasks (as of 2025-04-09)
+All the following have been **confirmed implemented and functional** after code review:

+- [x] Initialize PostgreSQL + pgvector database schema via Alembic migrations (2025-04-09)
 - [x] Design and implement employee preference data model
 - [x] Create UI for capturing employee shift preferences
 - [x] Develop quick fill buttons in ShiftModal